burakpadr/buynow/README.md

 # Product Domain

-Product domain will implement as soon as time.
+The product domain will be implemented as soon as time.

-You can see the db structure of product domain -> [Link](https://www.linkpicture.com/q/db-design-for-product-domain.jpg)
+You can see the db structure of product domain -> [Link](https://iili.io/Q7liHg.jpg)